imranariffin/listRatr/README.md

 # listRatr
-Make your list.
+Make your own list.
 Share it.
 View other lists.
 Rate em.